London Conference of 1946–1947: Outcome

+On 14 February 1947, as reported in The New York Times, a "joint British-Arab" statement was issued that stated that the Foreign Secretary, Ernest Bevin, that there were not any eligible proposals proposed during Conference.
+In the statement, it iterates that unacceptable proposals, as deemed by the Arab delegates include "any form of partition or Jewish immigration."

 On 18 February 1947, immediately following the conference, foreign secretary Ernest Bevin announced that Britain was unable to solve the problem and would pass it to the United Nations to propose a solution:

 His Majesty's Government have of themselves no power, under the terms of the Mandate, to award the country either to the Arabs or to the Jews, or even to partition it between them.
 It is in these circumstances that we have decided that we are unable to accept the scheme put forward either by the Arabs or by the Jews, or to impose ourselves a solution of our own.
 We have, therefore, reached the conclusion that the only course now open to us is to submit the problem to the judgment of the United Nations.
 We intend to place before them an historical account of the way in which His Majesty's Government have discharged their trust in Palestine over the last 25 years.
 We shall explain that the Mandate has proved to be unworkable in practice, and that the obligations undertaken to the two communities in Palestine have been shown to be irreconcilable.
 We shall describe the various proposals which have been put forward for dealing with the situation, namely, the Arab Plan, the Zionists' aspirations, so far as we have been able to ascertain them, the proposals of the Anglo-American Committee, and the various proposals which we ourselves have put forward.
 We shall then ask the United Nations to consider our report, and to recommend a settlement of the problem.
 We do not intend ourselves to recommend any particular solution.

 The United Nations Special Committee on Palestine was formed on 15 May 1947.
+The committee made an effort to combine input from Palestinian and American Zionist organizations.